Levak/warfacebot/README.md

 ## About this program

 This is a XMPP client for Warface only, as the latter uses a special overlay protocol to hide the fact that it's using XMPP.
-It's a blind client because it performs lobby actions without the need of launching a resource-needing game and can be ran on a dedicated server.
+It's a headless client because it performs lobby actions without the need of launching a resource-needing game and can be ran on a dedicated server.

 This program is shipped fully functionnal but is intended to be customized (such as adding support to Cleverbot, adding stats, or custom commands).

-It also features a little XMPP console that lets you (_at your own risks !_) send XMPP queries.
-It can be also used to enter owner-only commands.
+It also features a little console that lets you enter owner-only commands.
+It can also be used to send XMPP queries (_at your own risks !_).

 ## How does it work?